The Need To Survive

 In the Story Brand Book, Donald Miller says that our brains are designed to help us survive.
 Our brains need to take in a lot of data daily, including advertising.
 It’s amazing how our brains process this information and decide what is essential for us at that moment.

 Paul Reber, professor of psychology at Northwestern University, explains at www.scientificamerican.com that a human brain’s memory capacity is roughly 2.5 Petabytes, which translates roughly to over two and a half BILLION megabytes of information.
 2.5 Billion!

 The amount of information our brains capture is astonishing.
-For instance, the human brain consumes 34 GB of data every day just from ads alone.
+For instance, the human brain consumes 34 GB of data daily just from ads alone.
 That alone is enough to overwhelm a typical laptop.
 But in addition to those ads, our brains must also process additional data such as colors, sounds, objects, intentions, movements, and textures.
 The list is endless.

-Every moment you are awake, your mind is consuming this information.
+Every moment you are awake, your mind consumes this information.
 And even when you are asleep, your brain is still hard at work.
 Continually processing and crunching this data over and over and over again.
 Determining with each piece of data, what is needed, and what is vital to your survival.

 The Path Of Least Resistance